 They Prefer In-Person Communication

 Gen Z wants to feel like they are part of a team.
-They value the opportunity to learn from their co-workers.
-75% expect to learn on the job from co-workers or other people – not online.
-Though they are an independent group, 58% prefer to work as part of a team vs. independently.
+Though they are an independent group, they value the opportunity to learn from their co-workers.
 Companies that provide mentorship or peer-coaching programs will be able to provide employees with valuable opportunities to learn from one another.
-77% of Gen Zers are willing to be technology mentors which can be of tremendous benefit to your entire workforce.
+Many are willing to be technology mentors which can be of tremendous benefit to your entire workforce.
 Providing opportunities for them to share their tech skills is also a great way to attract and retain them.

 Flexibility is Expected

 Given their daily use of technology, Gen Z workers expect flexible work environments.
 Many prefer in-person collaboration, but if that is not an option, a Zoom meeting or conference call will work.
 They value work-life balance and want work options that fit their lifestyles.
 They prefer to have the option to work from home, in a co-working space, or at a coffee shop.

 Given the recent pandemic, many companies have adjusted and currently provide flexible work arrangements.
 If your company is looking to bring employees back into the workplace post-pandemic, consider holding on to some remote work options.
 It can be a great tool to attract Gen Z employees.

 Authenticity, Diversity and Equity Matters